A Backpacker’s Guide to the Kalalau Trail

 To me, tents are based on preference, but I cannot stress enough the importance of a rainfly.
 Our group packed in a 3-person tent which was a little snug.

 For sleeping, I brought an “up to 20 degree” sleeping bag and an inflatable pad as well as a compact pillow.
-The sleeping bag could have definitely been a hiking blanket, but I am a comfort queen so the pillow was a must.
+The sleeping bag could have definitely been a sleeping blanket, but I am a comfort queen so the pillow was a must.

 Packing List

 I could write for hours about all the gear we brought to hike the Kalalau Trail.
 Instead, I put together a comprehensive checklist that you can use for your next trip.
-The list includes food, gear, clothing, and safety materials.
-Obviously, some of these items are based on personal preference, but hopefully, this gets you 80% of the way there.

 Get my FREE Backpacking Checklist!